PocketCoffea/PocketCoffea/README.md

 ### Profiling

+#### CPU profiling
-For profiling please select the *iterative* processor and then run python as:
+For profiling the CPU time of each function please select the *iterative* processor and then run python as:
 ~~~
 python -m cProfile -o profiling output.prof  runner.py --cfg profiling/mem.py